 Weddings are parties, and sometimes they can even be wild parties.
 The best man will need to sacrifice some of his potential fun to ensure everything runs smoothly.
 You don’t need someone who doesn’t drink or skips happy hour, but you do need a best man who knows how to pace himself and stay on an even keel throughout the reception.

 A drunk best man spending all night flirting with bridesmaids is not what you are looking for.
 You need someone to take care of your guests and ensure everyone has a fun and safe evening.
+But just in case, here are some tips to maintain a buzz on the wedding day!

 Your wedding day can be the best day of your life.
 You’ve already found the bride of your dreams; now you just need to choose a best man to stand by your side and help you organize your wedding festivities.